ericmguzmanc/CryptoCoinYard/README.md

 # CryptoCoinYard

-CryptoCoinYard is a web application that allows you to consult real market information of cryptocurrencies.
+CryptoCoinYard is a web application that allows you to consult real market information about cryptocurrencies.

 ## Project Info